Operators In Python

 x /= 3 # Division assignment: x = x / 3 -> 13.0

-• These operators are used to compare the relation between two values.
+• These operators are used to compare two values.

-• These operators return two possible outcomes as a result either True or False when we compare the values.
+• These operators return two possible outcomes when we compare values: True or False.

 • By using these operators, we can construct simple conditions.